• About

 How can I save on my trip to Carowinds?

-There are many ways to save on your Carowinds trip besides using Carowinds hotel packages, including purchasing Carowinds dining plans and shopping around for Carowinds discounts.
+There are many ways to save on your Carowinds amusement park in NC trip, including purchasing Carowinds dining plans and shopping around for Carowinds discounts.
 Here’s a guide to some of the easiest ways to save — and tips to use them:

 1. Carowinds Dining Plans — Dining at Carowinds is expensive!
 Ellie and I got an 8 piece chicken nugget snack at Chik-fil-A in the park, and it cost $7.19.
 To save on dining at the park, get a Carowinds meal plan.
 There are several meal plans to choose from:

-• The single meal deal, which costs $15.99 + tax for 2022, includes a meal plus one soft drink.
+• The single meal deal, which costs $15.99 + tax for 2023, includes an entree, side and soft drink.
 This plan is only available through advance purchase online.
 It’s a great option if you know you’ll only be at the park over one meal time.
 Go after breakfast and leave before supper.
 It’s also a great option if you know you like to snack.
 Get the meal plan and enjoy one full meal during the day, then enjoy things like ice cream, popcorn and funnel cake the rest of the day.

-• The Carowinds all day dining plan, which costs $29.99 + tax and fees, is a great deal for those who want to spend a full day at the park and try all the food.
-This dining plan includes unlimited meals, you just need to wait 90 minutes between meals, all day long.
+• The Carowinds all day dining plan, which costs $31.99 + tax and fees, is a great deal for those who want to spend a full day at the park and try all the food.
+This dining plan includes unlimited meals (an entree and a side), you just need to wait 90 minutes between meals, all day long.
 The all day dining plan does NOT include a beverage or dessert, is good only at participating locations and can only be used through October 27 at Carowinds and Carolina Harbor.

 • If you want soda (aka pop or coke), consider a souvenir bottle or drink wristband, $16.99 + tax, to enjoy soda all day long.
 Refills are free the day of purchase/first day of use, and refills are only $1 each the rest of the summer.
 There is a 15 minute wait between refills.
 Since sodas, tea and lemonade are $4.00 each, this is a great money saver for soda guzzlers!